-The story of how Yvan Goll became involved in the editorial life of Césaire in New York has been superbly narrated by the scholar and former curator of the Goll archive, Albert Ronsin16 in his article “Yvan Goll et André Breton.”
-After making amends with Breton more than a decade after their fist fight over the paternity rights to surréalisme, they both began to collaborate on a special issue of Goll’s journal Hemisphères.
+The story of how Yvan Goll became involved in the editorial life of Césaire in New York has been superbly narrated by the scholar and former curator of the Goll archive, Albert Ronsin in his article “Yvan Goll et André Breton.”13 After making amends with Breton more than a decade after they came to blows over the paternity rights to surréalisme, they both began to collaborate on a special issue of Goll’s journal Hemisphères.
 This happened between the end of 1943 and the beginning of 1944, around the time Césaire sent his typescript.
 Both Goll and Breton had spent time in the Caribbean en route to New York, both had something to say about it, and each had columbused a black poet: Nicolás Guillén for Goll and Aimé Césaire for Breton.
-Issue 2/3 of Hemisphères would include Breton’s introduction to Césaire, “Un grand poète noir,”17 Césaire’s own “Purs sang,” and an announcement on the back cover for an upcoming edition of Césaire’s “Cahier d’un retour au pays natal,” translation by Yvan Goll.18 Good relations between Goll and Breton would not last long after this new collaboration.
+Issue 2/3 of Hemisphères would include Breton’s introduction to Césaire, “Un grand poète noir,”14 Césaire’s own “Purs sang,” and an announcement on the back cover for an upcoming edition of Césaire’s “Cahier d’un retour au pays natal,” translation by Yvan Goll.15 Good relations between Goll and Breton would not last long after this new collaboration.
 In May of 1944, while working together on the translation of the Cahier, they had another, final falling out.

 The correspondence makes clear that the relationship between Breton and Goll was above all editorial.
 This is evident from Breton’s business-like responses to Goll, and Goll’s obsequious editorial proposals to Breton.
 Breton did not seem to respect Goll’s artistic judgment, nor did he seem to value the awkward friendship.
 Given the nature of their collaboration, and the fact that Breton was already using Goll to publish Césaire, chances are that the busy Breton loaned Goll the “…et les chiens se taisaient” typescript in hopes that the latter would adopt the project.
 The publication, of course, never materialized, and [gasp!]
 Goll never returned the typescript to Breton, despite the latter’s repeated entreaties and the intercession of their mutual friend Robert Lebel.
 In his last letter to Goll (12 Dec.
 1944), Breton reminds Goll that he has asked for the typescript three times already.
 That is the last most of us hear of this typescript until 2008, when a footnote in Ronsin’s article prompted me to travel to Saint-Dié des Vosges.